HT Media Q4 profit at Rs 19 cr | Business

 HT Media had reported exceptional expense of Rs 249.86 crore in the same period a year ago.

+''For the full year, despite the challenges posed by the pandemic, we posted a positive EBITDA (earnings before interest, taxes, depreciation, and amortization) driven by better revenue performance in the second half of the year and cost efficiencies,'' HT Media Chairperson and Editorial Director Shobhana Bhartia said.

+Bhartia said while the impact of the second wave of COVID-19 is expected to affect its business performance in the first quarter of 2021-22, she hopes that recent drop in infections, the end of lockdowns, and increased momentum in the vaccination programme will gradually induce an economic recovery.

-Shares of HT Media were trading 1.64 per cent lower at Rs 27 apiece on the BSE.
+Shares of HT Media settled 2.37 per cent lower at Rs 26.80 apiece on the BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)